 Cost of Buying Property in London: Taxes

-You will be susceptible to numerous taxes if you buy or rent property in the United Kingdom.
+You will be susceptible to numerous taxes if you buy a house in the United Kingdom.
 See below the taxes you’ll be subject to pay:

 - Stamp duty tax starts at 2 percent and goes up 12 percent

 - The income tax starts at 20 percent and can go up to 45 percent

 - Inheritance tax is usually levied at 40 percent